shan8851/bookmarks/README.md

 ### Still to come

+- Ability to edit/update each bookmark, currently, only add and delete are options
 - Add more depth and complexity to the search function (search by category, description etc)
 - Ability to pin some bookmarks to top of the hme page